jessfraz/blog/content/post/linux-observability-with-bpf.md

 their interfaces for developers like you to use them for things even the authors never imagined.
 What I love about this book is that it gives you the knowledge you need to be able to create all new tools using BPF.
 The best books don’t confine readers into a box and that is why I love this one in particular.
-After reading and following the exercises you will be empowered to use BPF like a super power.
+After reading and following the exercises you will be empowered to use BPF like a super power (or weapon if you so choose :).
 This book is a path to open your mind to the possibilities of what you can build with BPF.

 To quote Richard Feynman, “I learned very early the difference between knowing the name of